jojusimz/GEMINI/README.md

 # Geometry Features

-The following material/geometrical features included in this package as a default:
+The following material/geometrical features are the insertable features in the current package:

-  * Capacitive iris
+  * Waveguide capacitive iris

   * Dipole Antenna

   * PEC cube

-  * Frequency Selective Surface : Square Aperture and Jerusalem Cross FSS
+  * Frequency Selective Surface : Square Aperture FSS and Jerusalem Cross FSS

   * Dielectric substrate.

 The insertion of new features is straightforward and can be achieved by a combination of the class_methods:

-   *  get_coordinate_iD (x,y,z)
+   *  Mesh_handler.get_coordinate_iD (x,y,z)

-   *  Set_material ( material_parameter_identifier)
+   *  Mesh_handler.Set_material ( material_parameter_identifier)

 For more info on this feature please contact me as this may not be obvious to the novice user.